Ganzhou: Geography

-Ganzhou is a large city covering the southern third of Jiangxi, with an area of 39400 km2.
+Ganzhou is located in the upper reaches of Ganjiang River, in the south of Jiangxi Province, referred to as Gannan.The geographical coordinates of Ganzhou City are 114.93° east longitude and 25.83° north latitude.Ganzhou is a large city covering the southern third of Jiangxi, with an area of 39400 km2.
 More than 70% of its administrative area is forested, and over 83% is also mountainous.
 Several of the major tributaries of the Gan River, Ganzhou's namesake, join at a confluence in the center of the city.
 Bordering prefecture-level cities are: